Free weekly produce pick-up starts today in South Paris

 Board member Maureen Howard of Otisfield, who oversees fundraising, said that local businesses have ensured that the program can grow this year along with its demand.
 The group decided that with people hurting financially they would skip their appeal letters to individuals, instead reaching out to businesses not badly affected by the pandemic.

-“Even without our regular appeal, some supporter continued to donate,” she said.
+“Even without our regular appeal, some supporters continued to donate,” she said.
 “And with the generosity of our corporate benefactors, we are only down $400 from last year’s fundraising campaign.”

 Howard signaled out several local businesses for their sponsorship of GGHC: